PENINSULA LINK

 Pavement rehabilitation works are being completed to ensure the road can meet the demands of the growing population and provide a smoother, more enjoyable journey for all road users for decades to come.

-These works will be carried out along 14 kilometres of the southern sections of the Peninsula Link.
+These works will be carried out along the southern sections of the Peninsula Link.
 The works will be delivered in staged sections and include all pavement layers including the top surface layer.

 -

-Pavement works are being delivered in stages, and closures and reduced speeds will been in place for extended periods.
+Pavement works are being delivered in stages, and closures and reduced speeds will be in place for extended periods.

-Works will be carried out 24/7 to shorten the overall program and complete the work as quickly as possible.
+Works are being carried out during both day and night shifts to complete the program as quickly as possible.

 -